ThePush/conky/README.md

-# The conky configuration for my Thinkpad T470p i7 7820hq
+# My conky configuration

-Tailored for a 14 inches screen.
+Tailored for a Thinkpad T470p i7 7820hq with a 14 inches screen.

 First install: